awomack38/PassiveNoteDictation/README.md

 ## Obsidian

---Point NOTES_DIR to where you want your notes to go after transcription
+- Point NOTES_DIR to where you want your notes to go after transcription

 ## Other

--- Change the hotkey utilized (or combination) at keyboard.add_hotkey()
+- Change the hotkey utilized (or combination) at keyboard.add_hotkey()